 Benefits

-The admin interface increases the appeal of GOCDB for adoption by other projects as an information system because it simplifies configuration and reduces the knowledge barrier for daily operation.
-This will benefit the existing GOCDB admins and will help in attracting projects such as PRACE and EU-DAT who have expressed an interest.
+The administrator interface increases the appeal of GOCDB for adoption by other projects as an information system because it simplifies configuration and reduces the knowledge barrier for daily operation.
+This will benefit the existing GOCDB administrators and will help in attracting projects such as PRACE and EU-DAT who have expressed an interest.

 Resources associated with the EGI Cloud Infrastructure Platform are planning to use the scoping extensions to tag their resources with the ‘CLIP’ scope tag.
 It is likely that other scope tags will added for more resource categories, for example ‘EGI_TEST’ for those resources associated with the EGI test infrastructure.